ShreyBiswas/GreyLiteratureClassifier/README.md

 # Grey-Literature-Classifier

----

 ## Docker Setup

-Move the current working directory to GreyLiteratureClassifier.
+1. Move the current working directory to `~/Grey Lit/GreyLiteratureClassifier/`, or the equivalent on your computer.

-Start by running `docker compose run --rm --build GreyLiteratureClassifier`.
+2. Start by running `docker compose run --rm --build GreyLiteratureClassifier`.
 This will set up the container, and launch a bash terminal within it.
 The default CWD is `/src/scripts`, though you can change as usual with `cd`.   \
-From here, you can either run `sh workflow.sh` to execute several commands in sequence, or execute the Python files individually (or any other command, really).  \
+From here, you can either run `sh workflow.sh` to execute several commands in sequence, or execute the Python files individually (or any other command, really).

-When you're finished, run `exit` to close the terminal as usual; Docker will shut down and automatically remove the container.
+3. When you're finished, run `exit` to close the terminal as usual; Docker will shut down and automatically remove the container.

 Don't worry - the folder is mounted as a bind-mount, so new files (like models or results) will persist when the container is removed.

+### Autorun commands on start

-Note that if you want to automatically run a command after setting up the container (instead of opening a terminal), then just append that command to the `docker compose run` call above.  \
+If you want to automatically run a command after setting up the container (instead of opening a terminal), then just **append that command to the `docker compose run` call above**.
+This can be a Python command, an `sh` call to a new script file, just `sh workflow.sh`, or anything else. \
 If this command is a .sh script (like `workflow.sh`), and that .sh file ends in `/bin/bash`, then after running, a terminal inside the container will open.
 If it's something else (e.g a Python command, or a .sh script that doesn't call `/bin/bash`), the container will automatically exit and remove itself.

 For example, to automatically run `workflow.sh` after setting up the container, use `docker compose run --rm --build GreyLiteratureClassifier sh workflow.sh`